 - Zero-Waste: Avoiding extra packaging is a bit of a theme for me lately.
 So a plastic-wrapped bath bomb is not going to be my favourite.

-- The Right Stuff: DIY bath products means that I get exactly what I need.
+- The Right Stuff: DIY bath products mean that I get exactly what I need.
 While Epsom salts are perfect for sore muscles, they aren’t great for dry skin.
 Putting together what I need, when I need it is the best way to have exactly what I want in my bath.

 - No Uncertain Ingredients: We’re not huge fans of chemical scents and unpronounceable ingredients.
 While I’m not about to whip up a batch of homemade hand cream, it is super easy to make homemade bath products.